ScratchLang/ScratchLang/README.md

 sudo apt-get install -y git
 sudo apt-get install -y bc
 ```
+## Other Linux Distros
 For any other distros, search it up.
+I'm not gonna list the commands for every distro.

 Please write down any dependencies I missed.